 - Kidney failure

-If you have suffered from any of these conditions, an Invokana lawsuit can help you recover compensation for medical bills, lost wages and other damages.
+If you have suffered from any of these conditions, an Invokana attorney in Cincinnati can help you recover compensation for medical bills, lost wages and other damages.

 Diabetic ketoacidosis is a dangerous condition associated with drugs like Invokana.
 Patients taking Invokana may find that their body cannot access the body’s stores of sugar and instead begins to rely on fat stores for energy, leading to diabetic ketoacidosis.